forcedotcom/salesforcedx-vscode/docs/_articles/en/vscode-desktop/tips-and-tricks.md

 ## Organize Your VS Code Extensions by Development Task

-> **NOTE**: Because Code Builder is a web-based, this tip is not of relevance if Code Builder is your development environment of choice.
+> **NOTE**: Because Code Builder is a web-based, this tip isn’t of relevance if Code Builder is your development environment of choice.

 Organizing your VS Code extensions by development task can help you avoid having extensions provide functionality that’s not useful for the task at hand.
 Having only the extensions that you need helps minimize the VS Code startup time and ensures that shortcut keys don’t interfere with one another.
 Here’s how to set up VS Code to launch with only the extensions for working with Salesforce.